Concurrent Alcohol and Crack Abuse

 Signs and Symptoms of Crack and Alcohol Abuse

-Crack speeds up the body's metabolism, which means that it sends the signals the alcohol produces more quickly to the brain.
-That can lead to a higher high, but it also can negate the feeling of being drunk.
+Crack speeds up the body’s metabolism, which means that it sends the signals alcohol produces more quickly to the brain when the two substances are used together.
+This can lead to a higher high, but it also can negate the feeling of being drunk.
 Some alcoholics that use crack can drink to complete excess and not feel its effects, resulting in blood poisoning.

 Here are several signs of concurrent alcohol and crack abuse:

 - Much greater alertness than in the typical drunk person.

 - Loss of appetite.

 Mixing crack and alcohol speeds up the heart rate to an incredible and dangerous level.
 The chances of overdosing or inducing fatal effects rises rapidly when the two are taken together (Wilson, et al., 2001).

 Concurrent crack and alcohol use has the potential to result in a number of negative and even deadly health effects.
 One particular concern unique to cocaine and alcohol is cocaethylene.
 When a person mixes alcohol and crack, their body produces cocaethylene.
 Cocaethylene, when formed in the presence of cocaine and ethanol, may alter the subjective intoxication experienced from either substance alone.
 Furthermore, this chemical is slower to metabolize than either cocaine or alcohol and becomes extremely toxic as it builds up in the body tissues.
 This can result in harmful cardiovascular effects, such as myocardial depression.
 Cocaethylene significantly heightens the risk of sudden death.

 The combined use of alcohol and crack can also cause:

 - Increased heart rate.